markcheret/footnotes/readme.txt

 == Changelog ==

-= 2.0.7d0 =
+= 2.0.7 =
+- BUGFIX: Disabled hook "the_post" **Any related code in the plugin shall disappear next**
 - Update: Added backwards compatible support for legacy arrow and index placeholders in template
-- Update: Set all hooks defaults back to legacy as in titles, footnotes are functionally pointless
+- Update: Settings defaults adjusted for better and more up-to-date tooltip layout

 = 2.0.6 =
 - Update: Autoload / infinite scroll support thanks to @docteurfitness <https://wordpress.org/support/topic/auto-load-post-compatibility-update/>